td-org-uit-no/UiTHack19/Noob/README.md

 noob6 -> prospect <br>
 password `noob6` <br>
 Flag in file compressed 5 times with different algorithms.
 Need to use the file command to determine type and then decompress. <br>
+A useful trick is to pipe the output of each decompression into the file command with e.g `tar -xOf flag | bzcat | file -`. <br>
+This lets you iterate over decompressions and each time get the file type <br>
 One-line solution: tar -xOf flag | bzcat | tar -xO | bzcat | zcat | tar -xO <br>
 FLAG: `UiTHack19{so_much_compression_I_feel_claustrophobic}`